If you need faster mobile data, or if you’re about to upgrade your phone, you may be wondering whether or not 5G is worth paying for.

 You can visit T-Mobile’s website and enter your address to see the specific type of coverage you can expect in your area.

-If you’re using a T-Mobile MVNO such as Tello, Mint Mobile or Boost Mobile, check the details of your plan to ensure you have access to 5G networks.
+If you’re using a T-Mobile MVNO such as Tello (Review), Mint Mobile (Review) or Boost Mobile (Review), check the details of your plan to ensure you have access to 5G networks.
 You can also view these specific service providers’ coverage maps online to make sure you’ll have access to 5G service in your area.

 With T-Mobile or a T-Mobile MVNO, you likely will.